thabsheerporuthiyil/Locomotion/README.md

 - `DJANGO_SECRET_KEY` stored securely
 - GitHub Actions secrets configured for AWS, EC2, and ECR
 - ECR repository created and reachable
+- `aws-cli` available on the EC2 node used for deploys
 - EC2 role has SSM and ECR pull permissions
 - production domains added to `ALLOWED_HOSTS`
 - production frontend origins added to CORS and CSRF settings